Wexford F.C.: Reborn as Wexford FC

+James Keddy was named as Ian Ryan's replacement as manager on 17 November 2022.
+After a strong performance in the second half of the 2023 season, Wexford secured their first ever playoff finish in the First Division with a fourth-place finish.
+In the playoff semi-final, Wexford agonisingly lost to Cobh 2-1 on aggregate after a late Cobh equaliser at St. Colman's Park sent them through to play Waterford.

+In November 2023, the club announced plans to move to a new 6000 seater stadium in Wexford Town.
+In June 2023, they announced a full amalgamation with the women's side of the club would be complete by 2024.
+At the end of the season, it was confirmed that manager James Keddy had departed the club.

+On 26 November 2024, the club announced the appointment of former Ireland international Stephen Elliott as the new men's first team manager to replace James Keddy.

+In his first year in charge, Elliott narrowly missed on a playoff place after a final day decider with Treaty United, finishing in 7th place.

 Colours and Badge

-The home kit is pink shirt, pink shorts and white socks.

-The away strip is a black shirt, black shorts and white socks.
+As Wexford Youths, the club wore a home kit of all pink and an away kit of all black.

 The original badge featured the club motto 'Play the beautiful game' and the words 'Life's short, work hard, play hard', a motto used by Wallace Construction for many years, having previously been placed on the kits of Cork City when Wallace sponsored that club.
 The five stars above the badge represented the four under 18 FAI inter-league titles and one FAI Youth Cup won by Wexford teams managed by Wallace.
-The club crest is now an image of a rampant bull.
+The club crest was then changed to an image of a rampant bull.
 Mick Wallace decided to change the crest to pay homage to his favourite Italian club, Torino.

-In December of 2022, Wexford underwent another logo change, opting to use the traditional GAA colours of purple and yellow.
+In December 2022, Wexford underwent another logo change, opting to use the traditional GAA colours of purple and yellow.
 The new logo consists of a purple background with three pikes in reference to the 1798 Rebellion in the shape of a W, with a football on both the far left and far right of the logo adjacent to the left-most and right-most pikes.